-We argue that as filters are not independent, pruning individual filters can result in sub-optimal filter selection.
-Furthermore, to significantly reduce evaluation time, a severe pruning regime must be considered, i.e., a \emph{pruning ratio} (percentage of remaining parameters after pruning) of 1--10\%.
-In these severe pruning regimes, pruning CNNs by removing individual filters can result in \emph{network disjointness}, i.e., suboptimal network structures that contain sections that are not part of some path from the input to the network output.
-Some existing pruning methods take into account network structure to a limited degree.
-For instance, some methods prune entire groups of filters \cite{molchanov2016pruning, liu2017learning, luo2017thinet}.
-These methods consider the decomposition of a CNN into layers and set separate pruning criteria for each.
-However, these methods do not contain safeguards to avoid network disjointness.
+Although structured pruning methods take into account the division of a neural network into operations, they do not take into account the fact that the output of the network is formed by a \emph{sequence} of such operations.
+This has two drawbacks.
+First, since the relative scaling of individual convolutions may vary without changing the output of the whole chain, pruning methods that prune individual operators could potentially prune a suboptimal set of operators from the chain.
+Second, to significantly reduce evaluation time, a severe pruning regime must be considered, i.e., a pruning ratio (percentage of remaining parameters after pruning) of 1--10\%.
+In this regime, pruning can result in network disjointness, i.e., the network contains sections that are not part of some path from the input to the network output.
+Some existing pruning methods take into account network structure to a limited degree \citep{isingpruning}.
+In practice, however, these methods do not contain safeguards to avoid network disjointness.

-In this paper, we propose that instead of pruning parameters independently, we must take chains of interdependent operations into account.
-Specifically, we develop a pruning criterion for keeping or removing entire chains of operations.We do so by introducing a graph structure that contains all the CNN operators.
-By scoring the operators by their operator norm, the norm of a chain of convolutions can be estimated by multiplying the norms of the individual convolutions.
-Additionally, since many CNN architectures change the dimensions of images, we introduce a novel approach for computing the operator norm efficiently when convolutions are used to down- or upsample images.

-Here, we present a novel pruning method called longest-chain (LEAN) pruning, which as opposed to conventional pruning approaches uses graph-based algorithms to keep or prune chains of dependent operations collectively.
-In LEAN, a CNN is represented as a graph, with the operator norm of each operator as distance metric for the edges.
-We argue that the strongest subnetworks in a CNN can be discovered by extracting the longest paths, using linear time graph algorithms.
-The main focus of this work is to highlight how LEAN pruning can significantly improve the computation speed of CNNs for image-to-image tasks, and obtain high accuracy in the severe pruning regime that is difficult to achieve by pruning the operators individually.
+In this paper, we present a novel pruning method called LongEst-chAiN (LEAN) pruning, which as opposed to conventional pruning approaches uses graph-based algorithms to keep or prune chains of operations collectively.
+In LEAN, a CNN is represented as a graph that contains all the CNN operators, with the operator norm of each operator as edge weights.
+We argue that strong subnetworks in a CNN can be discovered by extracting the longest (multiplicative) paths, using computationally efficient graph algorithms.
+The main focus of this work is to show how LEAN pruning can significantly improve the computation speed of CNNs for real-world image-to-image applications, and obtain high accuracy in the severe pruning regime that is difficult to achieve with existing approaches.